remirror/remirror/docs/contributing.md

 You will need to have [`pnpm`](https://pnpm.js.org) installed so make sure you follow the installation [instructions](https://pnpm.js.org/en/installation).
 At the time of writing the advised way to install is via `npm i -g pnpm`.

-You will also need to install [`git-lfs`](https://git-lfs.github.com/) which is used for managing large file storage.
-The installation is platform dependent so please follow the instructions outlined [here](https://git-lfs.github.com/).

 ```bash
 git clone <<FORKED_REPO_URL>>
 cd remirror